It’s time to set the record straight with jewelry insurance.

 We’ve written policies, filed claims, helped customers, and answered questions, so we believe it’s our duty to demystify jewelry insurance and lay down some truth on commonly misunderstood ideas about jewelry insurance.
-We have picked up a few tidbits of knowledge as we have worked with clients in Bentonville, Arkansas, and the surrounding Northwest Arkansas area, and we want to share them with you!
-So here it goes: jewelry insurance, debunked.
+We have picked up a few tidbits of knowledge as we have worked with clients in Arkansas.
+We want to share them with you!
+So here it goes.

 Myth #1: My homeowner’s policy includes jewelry insurance

-crowd, you leave your ring at your hotel, or your prized necklace falls off while on a roller coaster (trust us, stranger things have happened!), you would probably not be able to have your home insurance cover any occurrences like these that happen outside of your home.
+crowd, you leave your ring at your hotel, or your prized necklace falls off while on a roller coaster, you would probably not be able to have your home insurance cover any occurrences like these that happen outside of your home.

 Myth #2: Jewelry insurance is really expensive